efefurkankarakaya/express-basic-rest-api/README.md

 ## Run

-The server can be run with ```node server.js``` but especially if you want to develop or change something, I would recommend you run with nodemon. <br />
+The server can be run with ```node server.js``` but especially if you want to develop or change something, I would recommend you to run with nodemon. <br />
 Follow these steps for installation:
 * Run ```npm install -g nodemon``` to install nodemon globally on your system.
 * Then, run ```nodemon server.js``` this will start the server.